-654. The Heads of State and Government urged the United States Government to derogate such unilateral and interventionist coercive measures that affect the spirit of dialogue and political understanding among nations.
+750. The Heads of State and Government urged the United States Government to derogate in a complete, immediate and unconditional manner such unilateral and interventionist coercive measures that affect the spirit of dialogue and political understanding among nations.
 The Heads of State and Government also encouraged the Government of the United States of America and the Government of the Bolivarian Republic of Venezuela to engage in a constructive dialogue.